 Becoming a Financial Advisor

-Previous certification and experience as a financial planner can be an especially useful background for someone interested in making the transition to becoming a financial advisor.
+Previous certification and experience as a financial planner can be especially useful background for someone interested in making the transition to becoming a financial advisor.
 Indeed, a growing number of financial advisor teams and practice groups are seeing the value in bringing financial planning specialists on board as members.

 Note that many financial advisor practices, including those in the employ of leading securities firms, effectively develop into family enterprises, with children or other relatives of the founder or lead advisor being brought in to assist with, and eventually inherit, the practice.